fletchjp/MERG-Arduino-Software/VSCODE.md

 In fact discussion of the problem has already started.

 I moved the FreeRTOS library to other_libraries as it has a reference in it to AVR32.
-This did not solve the problem.
+This did not solve the problem and I have now reversed the change as I have examples which use it.

 This problem can be resolved by the correct ordering of the includes in the c_cpp_properties.json file in the Win32 configuration.
 This has now been implemented in all the repositories here.